smyk07/vinotes/README.md

 When you first create a vault, you want to activate the vault, and setup configurations (more information below).

+For more in-depth documentation and on customizations, refer to the [Wiki](https://github.com/smyk07/vinotes/wiki).

 ## Features

 Vinotes comes with a simple note-taking system which includes: